-My art practice is foremost focused on reinterpreting sublime landscape art through the subject of darkness; exploring the thematic commonalities between Gothic Romanticism, Black Metal, and Dark Ecology.
-I look for inspirational sources in writing, poetry, and music that regard the natural world as foreboding and somewhat sinister on the surface, but reveal underneath a deep caring and responsibility for the planet.
-Further, my practice is an auguration of imminent environmental crisis that requires both imagination and action, and a means of ethically and necessarily challenging the modern world’s relationship to wild places.
-My goal is to create solemn, ethereal, and vast environments seemingly empty of life, but still very alive.
-Places one might experience fear, wonder, and adventure, through a withdrawal form civilization to lands undergoing cataclysmic change and renewal.
+The goal of my art practice is to address the faltering future of human existence by visualizing darkness and cataclysm in landscapes on the brink of collapse.
+Exploring thematic commonalities between Gothic Romanticism, Black Metal, and Dark Ecology, I look for inspirational sources in writing, poetry, and music that regard the natural world as foreboding and somewhat sinister on the surface, but reveal underneath a deep caring and responsibility for the planet.
+To that end, my work foreshadows an imminent global ecological crisis that requires both imagination and action, and a necessary grieving process for the end of life as we know it.
+By wandering through these solemn environments, I hope viewers might experience fear, wonder, and face their own mortality, and at last, arrive at a tender appreciation for what may come after us.

 BFA Illustration, Herron School of Art and Design, Indiana University, 2004.